SaarEzagouri980/SaarEzagouri980.github.io/index.md

 # Welcome to BioPyTools Documentaion
 Version 1 , January 2022

-The main aim of this module is to make the life of molecular biologists easier, thus it adapts well established python functions to biological needs. <br>
+The main aim of this module is to make the life of molecular biologists easier, thus it adapts well established python functions to daily needs of biologists. <br>
 These functions were tested on transcriptomics, metabolomics, proteomics and phospho-proteomics datasets, in which the dataframes are usually composed of a matrix + a column corresponding the values of each row to a target of interest i.e. a gene, metabolite etc. Henceforth, the word 'features' will represent genes, metabolites, proteins etc. <br>
 This is the first version and I am open for ideas of how this module can be improved. <br>
 my mail: sezagouri@gmail.com.